emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/02-add-functions-call.md

 ![Screenshot of a terminal screen showing a curl request to an RPC endpoint that returns state of a smart contract](/docs/assets/crosswords/rpc-api-view-state.png)

-More on this RPC endpoint in the [Axion docs](https://docs.near.org/docs/api/rpc/contracts#view-contract-state).
+More on this RPC endpoint in the [Fermi docs](https://docs.near.org/docs/api/rpc/contracts#view-contract-state).
 :::

 In this section, we saved the crossword solution as plain text, which is likely not a great idea if we want to hide the solution to players of this crossword puzzle.
 Even though we don't have a function called `show_solution` that returns the struct's `crossword_solution` field, the value is stored transparently in state.
 We won't get into viewing contract state at this moment, but know it's rather easy [and documented here](https://docs.near.org/docs/api/rpc/contracts#view-contract-state).